jenskutilek/sudo-font/README.md

 The fonts are built from the sources in `sources` automatically by GitHub Actions - take a look in the "Actions" tab for the latest build.

-If you want to build the fonts manually on your own computer:
+If you want to build the fonts manually using the Google Fonts build process on your own computer:

 * `make build` will produce font files.
 * `make test` will run [FontBakery](https://github.com/googlefonts/fontbakery)'s quality assurance tests.